the-turing-way/the-turing-way/Chapter_Version_Control.md

 Finally, **don't commit anything that can be regenerated from other things that were committed unless it is something might take hours to regenerate**.
 Generated files just clutter up your repository and make contain features such as timestamps that can cause annoying merge conflicts (see below).
 On a similar note you should not commit configuration files, specifically configuration files that might change from environment to environment.
 You can instruct git to ignore certain files by creating a file called `.gitignore` and including their names in it.

 ### Commit messages

-  *Also don't describe the code, describe the intent and the approach.
-And keep the log in a present tense.*

 **The problem:** as you work on you project you will make more and more commits.
 Without any other information it can be hard to remember which version of your project is in which.